 Interior designers have found a great way to also hide a lot of the appliances, refrigerators and dishwashers are now often hidden within the kitchen design.
 The appliance which easily shows the way modern day life has changed through the decades is the microwave.
 Making part of most kitchen’s due to our never ending obsession with frozen food is still an integral part of any kitchen design.

 The next step in the kitchen design is the fast approaching installation of the information appliances.
 Already you can purchase a refrigerator with an entirely integrated computer connecting to your Alexa or Google Home.

 The kitchen itself serves as an important meeting space in the morning, if separated from the living and dining area it often takes the dining role.
 Breakfast is for decades often by default part of the kitchen rituals, and often the only time the whole family meets in the apartment.
-Thus the kitchen is the true social epicenter of our home.
+Thus the kitchen is the true social epicentre of our home.

 As already discussed, today’s homes with their modern layouts have created entirely open spaces.
 In that regard the bedroom design takes two distinct directions.
 In smaller studio apartments, often occupied by young couples or single residents the bedroom is included within the overall living space.
 Whether within an entirely open space, or a simple yet minimal home division.
 Glass doors are now a popular feature when it comes to bedrooms, allowing the continuing flow between the intimate and public space within a home.
 Nevertheless, when it comes to family home, families are often set in entirely private parent bedrooms, with the same regard for children’s rooms.

 The invention of telephone caused the same to find itself on a night table, followed quickly by a TV set appearing in the bedroom as well as the living room well through the late 50s to the 00s.
 Today, while our cell phones are most likely sleeping with us in the same bed the TV is rapidly leaving the sleeping area.